freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/create-a-hash-table.md

 # --instructions--

 Let's create the basic functionality of a hash table.
 We've created a naive hashing function for you to use.
 You can pass a string value to the function `hash` and it will return a hashed value you can use as a key for storage.
 Store items based on this hashed value in the `this.collection` object.
-Create these three methods: `add`, `remove`, and `lookup`.
+Create these three methods in the following order: `add`, `lookup`, and `remove`.
 The first should accept a key value pair to add to the hash table.
-The second should remove a key-value pair when passed a key.
-The third should accept a key and return the associated value or `null` if the key is not present.
+The second should accept a key and return the associated value or `null` if the key is not present.
+The third should remove a key-value pair when passed a key.

 Be sure to write your code to account for collisions!